agiz/youtube-mpv/README.md

 # ytdl server

-Chrome extension that adds context menu option to play youtube videos with mpv.
+Chrome extension and Firefox add-on that adds context menu option to play youtube videos with mpv (or other external player).

 ## Requirements

-1. Chrome like browser.
+1. Chrome like/Firefox browser.
-2. python
+2. python2 or python3
 3. [youtube\_dl module](http://rg3.github.io/youtube-dl)
 4. [mpv](http://mpv.io) or similar